Jython1415/Worlds-Code/README.md

 For managing our code for worlds bot

 Abbreviations:
-  I tend to shorten mogo lift to just mogo so hopefully that doesn't confuse you MoE = margin of error vel = velocity pos = position, usually could mean the encoder value of the sensor attached to the arm/wheel rot = rotation or angle
+	I tend to shorten mogo l, ift to just mogo so hopefully that doesn't confuse you MoE = margin of error vel = velocity pos = position, usually could mean the encoder value of the sensor attached to the arm/wheel rot = rotation or angle
+	pwr = power, the motor power input

 Goals:
   When we program for the autonomous routine I want it to be so that we can just use these functions and it would run.